garystafford/twelve-labs-opensearch-demo/README.md

 - Amazon OpenSearch Serverless collection
 - TwelveLabs API key

-The Notebook will require the following environment variables:
+Have the following environment variables ready for Notebook:

 ```bash
 # AWS Credentials (or modify code to use alternative authentication method)